AdguardTeam/KnowledgeBaseVPN/docs/general/vpn-issues.md

 ### AdGuard VPN for iOS

-If don't see AdGuard VPN in your App Store, try changing your Apple ID country:
+If don't see AdGuard VPN in your App Store, try changing the country or region in your Apple ID settings:

 1. Open the App Store and tap your profile picture.
 1. Tap your name, then tap *Country/Region*.